-This narrows our count down to 23 teams and their respective owners.
-We've divided them into tears to break it down further.
+We've divided them into tiers to break it down further.
 Let's dive in.

 Stuart Sternberg (Rays): $800 Million